Follow these four simple steps to get your motorhome prepped and ready to go!

-Now that spring is around the corner, those who live in coåld country will be itching to get their motorhomes out of storage and ready to roll.
-Let’s not sugarcoat this: getting your motorhome ready for the season will eat a whole weekend if you do it right.
-But, by following the steps presented here, you can be confident that when you’re done, the motorhome will be in as good a shape as it can be to hit the road.
+If you’re itching to get your motorhome out of storage and ready to roll, don’t worry, it won’t eat up a whole weekend of your time if you do it right.
+Simply follow the steps presented here and you can be confident that when you’re done, your motorhome will be in as good a shape as it can be to hit the road.
 Like a bear coming out of hibernation, you don’t want to jump in and put the hammer down, hoping everything will work out fine.
 A more methodical approach will ensure nothing is missed.
+Here we go …

 Whether the motorhome has been under cover, or just parked in a storage facility, a thorough inspection is in order.
 Look for any signs of rodent damage.
 It’s always best to remove the batteries when storing (depending on the climate), so they should be charged and tested before reinstalling.
 Put an eye on the engine compartment and generator and look for nests or any damage from furry friends over the off-season.
 Check fluids to make sure nothing leaked during storage.